mattheww176/market-analyzer/README_FEATURES.md

 For batch processing or automated workflows, use `--skip-plot` to disable all chart displays.

 ### 💾 Output Options
-- `--export-excel` - Export to Excel
+- `--export-excel` - Export analysis to Excel (.xlsx)
-- `--summary-only` - Show only summary
+- `--summary-only` - Show only summary statistics
-- `--signal-summary-only` - Show only signals
+- `--signal-summary-only` - Show only buy/sell signal summary
-- `--batch-summary-only` - Summary in batch mode
+- `--email-report` - Email the analysis report
+- `--email-to EMAIL` - Email address to send report to

 ### 🔧 Configuration
 - `--info` - Show company info